ramrom/rams_dot_files/cheatsheets/json_jq_cheatsheet.md

 echo '{"a":"z"}' | jq '.a'    # prints `"z"`
 echo '{"a":"z"}' | jq -r '.a'    # prints `z`

+# replace a value with a new value in a file
+jq '.path.somekey |= "newvalue"' file > new-file

 # @tsv, @csv, @sh
 echo '[[1,2],[3,4]]' | jq '.[] | @tsv' # print tab seperated values for each array
 echo '[[1,2],[3,4]]' | jq '.[] | @csv' # print comma seperated values for each array